 Pull & Bear cares more and more about its suppliers with higher transparency and worker empowerment initiatives.
 But the brand still doesn't pay a living wage across its supply chain.

-The 2021 Fashion Transparency Index gave Pull & Bear a score of only 36% based on how much the group discloses about its social and environmental policies, practices, and impacts.
+The 2022 Fashion Transparency Index gave Pull & Bear a score of 43% based on how much the group discloses about its social and environmental policies, practices, and impacts.

 Pull & Bear manufactures its clothes in Turkey and many other East Asian countries where human rights and labor law violations still happen every day.